 Implementation Research: Impact Investing in the Care Economy

-Canada’s International Development Research Centre, in partnership with the Soros Economic Development Fund at the Open Society Foundations, has provided a grant to Kore Global to lead a research consortium including Intellecap, Busara, Volta Capital and CoreWoman to map out, profile and systematically review care economy business models in Latin America, sub-Saharan Africa, and Southeast Asia.
-This includes the production of 60 care economy business profiles, and a unique and structured collection of 20 case studies, including ecosystem analyses.
+Canada’s International Development Research Centre, in partnership with the Soros Economic Development Fund at the Open Society Foundations, provided a grant to Kore Global to lead a research consortium including Intellecap, CoreWoman, Busara, and Sagana to map, profile, and systematically review care economy business models in Latin America, sub-Saharan Africa, and South and Southeast Asia.
+This included the production of fifty-nine care economy business profiles and a unique and in-depth collection of 20 case studies.
+The knowledge and evidence generated shed much needed light on innovative and emerging private business models for the provision of quality and affordable care services and decent job opportunities for care and domestic workers.

 Previous